Statistical distribution of the reversible gates: what percentage of them are self-inverse?: Conclusion

-Various aspects of quantum gates have been studied since long.
-However, no effort has yet been made to analyze the statistical distribution of quantum gates from any perspective.
-Present work provides a fare idea of statistical distribution of quantum gates with respect to (i) Hermitian and non-Hermitian gates and (ii) entangled and non-entangled 2-qubit quantum gates.
+Various aspects of reversible gates have been studied for long.
+However, no effort has yet been made to analyze the statistical distribution of the reversible gates from any perspective.
+The present work provides a fair idea of statistical distribution of reversible gates with respect to (i) self-inverse and non-self-inverse gates and (ii) decomposable and non-decomposable 2-bit reversible gates.
 The outcome of the analysis is interesting from purely foundational as well as application perspective.
-From the foundational perspective it is extremely interesting to note that the majority of the quantum gates that are allowed by so called Hermitian quantum mechanics are non-Hermitian in nature.
-Form the application perspective present approach provides some useful idea to design new templates which are expected to be useful in optimizing quantum circuits.
-To be precise, a template is a quantum (reversible) circuit equivalent to Identity.
-Templates are known to be useful for optimization of quantum (reversible) circuits \cite{template}.
+Specifically, present approach provides some useful idea to design new templates which are expected to be useful in optimizing reversible circuits.
+To be precise, a template is a reversible circuit equivalent to Identity.
+Templates are known to be useful for optimization of reversible circuits \cite{template}.
 As in the present approach the gates obtained using a fixed input and output bases forms a symmetric group $S_{N},$ we can use the group multiplication table to form new templates.
 For example, if there are $N$ gates we have inverse of all of them in the set so rearrangement theorem tells us that we have $N$ templates of two gates.
 Now if we wish to convert a particular template $U_{1}U_{2}=I$ into a three gate template, we can keep $U_{1}$ fixed and decompose $U_{2}$ into two gates and the group rearrangement theorem tells us that the same can be done in $N$ ways, so we have $N$ templates of the form $U_{1}U_{i}U_{j}$.
-In a similar manner we may generate many simple templates which may be found useful in optimization of quantum circuits.
+In a similar manner, we may generate many simple templates which may be found useful in the optimization of quantum circuits.